 Atie and a highly capable and committed team of individuals worked with ministry leaders to create an abuse prevention policy for her church.
 After Synod approved the forming of Classis Abuse Response Teams, later renamed Safe Church Teams, she was asked to organize the Classis Huron Abuse Response Team where, along with other committed individuals from Classis Huron, they developed a mandate for the Team.
 Eventually they had representatives of all the congregations in Classis Huron and worked to educate and support the churches, the people who were affected by abuse, and provide training and access to the Advisory Panel Process.
 Much support and encouragement came from Beth Swagman the first Director of the Safe Church Ministry of our Denomination.

 In 1998, Atie and the team hosted a few workshops for member churches of their classis.
-Eventually it grew into an Annual Intra-Classis Training Event that has continued to equip the church to understand the many faces of abuse.
-This intra-classis conference will again be resuming this year on March 4th, 2023! (find more information about registration, click here!)
+Eventually it grew into an annual inter-classis training event that has continued to equip the church to understand the many faces of abuse.
+This inter-classis conference will again be resuming this year on March 4, 2023 (find more information about registration, click here!).

-When Atie was asked about a key highlight, she quickly noted how far we, as the church, have come.
+When Atie was asked about a key highlight, she quickly noted how far the church has come.
 She recalled experiencing a wide range of resistance to the work of abuse prevention: “Background checks are of the devil; this is the devil’s work” were a few phrases she recalled a pastor saying.
 “People didn’t think it was important or necessary, but we don’t see that resistance as much anymore, it took years for there to be acceptance.
-We have made much progress but there is still a lot of work to be done” Atie is also adamant that she was a small part of this - and that there have been so many dedicated and committed people who have worked very hard and contributed much towards making this dream of becoming Safe Churches a reality.
+We have made much progress but there is still a lot of work to be done.”